 Make the most of these little pops of bright colour and the early insects they attract; a sure sign that spring isn’t far away!

-Wildlife will still visit your garden in winter – perhaps more so than at other times of the year – as food becomes scarce and they rely on us to help them out.
+This may be a Guide to Gardening in Winter, but wildlife will still visit your garden in winter – perhaps more so than at other times of the year – as food becomes scarce and they rely on us to help them out.

 This makes it easier to spot them, and they can brighten up the gloomy, damp days with their busy antics.